epfl-ada/ada-2022-project-datakungfu/README.md

 ### Topic Retrieval

-Since the plot summary is an unlabeled dataset, we decide to use **LDA**, an unsupervised learning algorithm, to implement topic retrieval and analysis.
+Since the plot summary is an unlabeled dataset, we decide to use **LDA**(Latent Dirichlet allocation), an unsupervised learning algorithm, to implement topic retrieval and analysis.

 #### LDA Detail

-LDA(Latent Dirichlet allocation) is to find topics a document belongs to, based on the pre-processed words in it:
+LDA is to find topics a document belongs to, based on the pre-processed words in it:

 - Go through each document and randomly assign each word in the document to one of $k$ topics ($k$ is chosen beforehand).